AvramRobert/buccaneer/README.md

 the command requires 2 ints and therefore the function arity is 2 with types `(Int, Int)`.
 <br />

-To run the command, you need only feed it to the command interpreter provided by the library:
+To run the command and print its result, you need only feed it to the command interpreter provided by the library and call the appropriate functions:

 ```scala
 import buccaneer.core.Interpreter